2023 1000 Miles of Sebring: Background

 Customer teams also joined the Hypercar grid.
 Both Proton Competition and Jota Sport will receive a Porsche 963 later in the year.
 Unfortunately, these cars will not be delivered to the teams until at least mid-April, but in Proton's case probably until after Le Mans.

 This is the first year of the World Endurance Championship without the LMGTE Pro category, after it got dropped in 2022 since manufacturers did not express enough interest in the class.

+During the last 17 minutes of the race, on the official stream, the Falcon 9 carrying the SES-18 and SES-19 satellites was visible from the track.

 Entry list

 The entry list was revealed on 1 March 2023.
 The list of entries for the event consisted of 37 cars across three classes.
 There were 11 entries in Hypercar, 12 entries in LMP2, and 14 entries in LMGTE Am.
 Porsche customer Hertz Team Jota entered the No. 48 car in the LMP2 class, due to the fact that the customer Porsche 963's were not yet ready to be delivered.

 After an accident in FP2, Proton Competition withdrew their No. 88 Porsche 911 RSR-19 from the event after a collision with the No. 2 Cadillac V-Series.R.
 The car sustained extensive chassis damage that prevented it from taking part in the race.
 This withdrawal brought the amount of starting cars down to 36.